 A timely example: Mapping for a global health crisis

 After considering the various factors relating to an employee’s experience in the stages outlined above, an organisation’s employee journey maps are likely to be diverse and extensive.

 Here is an example of how an HR manager might approach preparing an employee experience map for certain team members in a specific (and rather timely) scenario – a global health crisis journey map for a sales associate.

-Mapping the employee experience through a global health crisis essentially means pre-empting the way the crisis will impact the life of this sales associate.
+Mapping the employee journey through a global health crisis essentially means pre-empting the way the crisis will impact the life of this sales associate.
 It means placing yourself in the shoes of the employee and trying to find the pain points that they are likely to experience.